 You share custody of the child

 half of the amount that you would have received for the child, if the child were not in shared custody.

-Supplement for handicapped children
+Supplements for handicapped children

 - If you share custody of a child and a supplement for handicapped children is being paid for that child, the amount of the supplement will automatically be divided between the 2 parents.
 The same rule applies if you receive the Supplement for Handicapped Children Requiring Exceptional Care.

 Change in conjugal situation